NextronSystems/thor-manual/usage/use-cases.rst

 We recommend using `Arsenal Image Mounter <https://arsenalrecon.com/products/arsenal-image-mounter>`_.

-In case you plan to use an automated setup in which you use scripts to automatically process images, you could try to use the command-line of AIM, please see the ``aim_cli.exe`` within the program folder for more help.
+If you plan to automate image processing with scripts, you can also use the AIM command-line interface.
+See ``aim_cli.exe`` in the program folder for details.

 FTKImager
 ^^^^^^^^^